Jason2Brownlee/blog/content/posts/back-on-the-path.md

 title: 'Back on the Path'
 ---

-After a long holiday where you eat like a pig and exercise not at all, how do you get on the path?
+After a long holiday where you eat like a pig and exercise not at all, how do you get back on the path?

 You must cut calories and get the body/brain used to the new regimen as fast as possible, e.g. avoid backsliding.